StefanGutu/bmp-processor/README.md

-The project helps you to modify a BMP image in console, it's a simple project than can draw lines,squars and triangles of different colors on a new  bmp image.
+The project helps you to modify a BMP image in console, it's a simple project than can draw lines,squars and triangles of different colors on a new  BMP image.

 ## Installation